md-ismail-ahamed/Chattr-A-Real-Time-Chat-App/README.md

-# Whispr 💬
+# Chattr 💬

-Whispr is a modern, one-on-one chat application built with the **MERN** stack.
+Chattr is a modern, one-on-one chat application built with the **MERN** stack.
 It allows authenticated users to chat with others in real-time (or near real-time), with secure message storage and image upload functionality.

 ---